orientechnologies/orientdb-docs/OrientJS-Query-Insert.md

 # OrientJS - `insert()`

 Insertion queries in OrientJS are those that add records of a given class into the database.
-The insertion query method is comparatble to the [`INSERT`](SQL-Insert.md) commands on the OrientDB Console.
+The insertion query method is comparable to the [`INSERT`](SQL-Insert.md) commands on the OrientDB Console.

 ## Working with Insertion Queries